a-sit-plus/warden/README.md

 ## Recording and Replaying Attestation Checks
-Since WARDEN 2.4.0, `Warden` has methods to record the current config and an attestation statement to-be-checked.
+Since Warden 2.4.0, `Warden` has methods to record the current config and an attestation statement to-be-checked.
 Multiple methods called `collectDebugInfo` exist and their signatures correspond to all the variants of `verifyAttestation` and `verifyKeyAttestation`.

 The resulting class can be serialized to JSON by invoking `.serialize()` (or `serializeCompact()`) on it.